BluAtlas/Picross-W/README.md

 # Picross W

 A Multiplayer Cooperative Web Picross game made with Vue and Web Assembly; hosted with Express.

+A live version can be played at [https://picross-w.onrender.com/](https://picross-w.onrender.com/)

 Created as my Senior Project at Utah Tech University.

 ## Building